The best things take time, or at least that’s one way of looking at why Jonathan Hay waited so long to meet his biological mother in person.

 But the fear evaporated when the two finally met in February.

-We first wrote about Jonathan two years ago when he found his biological father.
+We first wrote about Jonathan when he found his biological father two years ago.

-Adopted at birth in Florida, Jonathan was able to identify his birth father, Ronnie Bradley, and a half brother Ryan, after connecting with a close cousin using 23andMe.
+Adopted in Florida, Jonathan could identify his birth father, Ronnie Bradley, and a half-brother, Ryan, after connecting with a close cousin using 23andMe.

 Jonathan also got some help from an adoption search expert in the state.
-Together they were also able to identify his mom, and filled in some of the blanks around his birth and adoption.
+Together, they were also able to identify his mom and fill in some of the blanks around his birth and adoption.

-His dad told him that when Jonathan was born, he was a new Navy enlistee living in San Diego.
+His dad told him that Jonathan was a new Navy enlistee living in San Diego when he was born.
 He didn’t even know his former girlfriend had been pregnant and only learned about Jonathan’s birth after getting the legal papers to give up the baby for adoption.

-After piecing together the story, Jonathan — ever the publicist — decided to create a reality show around meeting his birth parents for the first time.
+After piecing together the story, Jonathan—ever the publicist—decided to create a reality show about meeting his birth parents for the first time.
 He began to pitch the idea for what, at first, he called “The Haymaker.”
-Everything was in place, but he couldn’t get past the fear of an in-person contact.
+Everything was in place, but he couldn’t escape the fear of an in-person contact.

 That changed in November of last year when he met his brother Ryan for the first time.